k-may/Dulce/sketches/README.md

 ### dulceTexture2

-Similar to the previous, but with multiple colors.
+Similar to the previous, but with multiple colors (would be nice to add a color picker option, and many have the colors change dynamically)

 ### dulcePhysics1